Wazir Khan Mosque: Decorative elements

 Wazir Khan mosque is known for its elaborate embellishment in a style which draws from the decorative traditions from several regions.
 While other monuments in Lahore from the Shah Jahan period feature intricate kashi-kari tile work, none match the scale of the Wazir Khan Mosque.

 Structure

 Bricks facing the mosque's exterior are richly embellished with the Punjabi-style tile work known as kashi-kari.
 Persian-style colours used include lajvard (cobalt blue), firozi (cerulean), white, green, orange, yellow and purple.

 The main prayer hall is richly embellished with Mughal frescoes.

-The façade of the entry portal facing Wazir Khan Chowk is decorated with elaborate tile work and calligraphy that includes verses of the Quran, the sayings of the Prophet Muhammad, prayers for the Prophet, and calligraphic insignias.
+The façade of the entry portal facing Wazir Khan Chowk is decorated with elaborate tile work and calligraphy that includes verses of the Qur'an, the sayings of the Prophet Muhammad, prayers for the Prophet, and calligraphic insignias.
 Above the iwan entrance to the main prayer hall are verses from the Quran's surah al-Baqara written by the calligraphist Haji Yousaf Kashmiri.